kubevela/samples/5.OAM_KPT_Demo/README.md

 Several resources are created:

-* Component is the description of your application.
+* Component is the description of what you want to deploy.
 * ApplicationConfiguration is the description of operational policies for your Component.
 * TraitDefinition and WorkloadDefinition are internal CRDs for OAM plugin to use.